-- The Delete Relaxation: Gives the formal definition, and states some simple properties that immediately result in a simple "greedy" heuristic. - What We Really Want is h+: The greedy heuristic is really bad.
+- One of the properties of the immediately result in a simple "greedy" heuristic. - What We Really Want is h+: The greedy heuristic is really bad.
 Ideally, what we want is h+, only we can't actually compute it efficiently. - The Additive and Max Heuristics: Introduces the two most basic methods for computing practical delete relaxation heuristics.
 Explains their properties and weaknesses. - The Relaxed Plan Heuristic: Introduces a third, slightly less basic method for doing that, and explains why it addresses said weaknesses.
 Relaxed plans are the canonical delete relaxation heuristic, and extremely wide-spread. - What about FDR Planning?
 The above uses STRIPS.
 In this section we briefly point out that, by interpreting FDR variable/value pairs as STRIPS facts, everything remains exactly the same for FDR.